 Foxtails stuck on clothing can be extremely frustrating to remove.
 They have a small barb so not only does it stick to your clothes, but the barb makes it hard to remove as it prevents the foxtail from working its way back out.
 Foxtails can also be really painful if they get under your skin, often leading to infection or at minimum irritation.

 Foxtails are also extremely problematic for cats and dogs, they often get stuck it painful places such as between paws, in eyes and or throats of your pet.

-To remove them from clothing you can use duct-tape to remove as many as you can by taking the take and running it over sticky side down on any areas of clothing where you can see the foxtails.
+To remove them from clothing you can place the garment on a flat surface, then use duct-tape to remove as many as you can by taking the take and running it over sticky side down on any areas of clothing where you can see the foxtails.
 Remove as many as you can with this method.
 Discard the tape in the trash away from pets or children.

 You can also try using a good quality lint roller, this will sometimes be quicker than using duct tape.

 Once you have removed as many as possible with tape take the garment and wash it in the washing machine, this will usually get any remaining foxtails.

 Below are some frequently asked questions about removing burrs, if you do have any questions about burrs let us know and we will expand this section.

 Each type of fabric interacts differently with burrs, some are more resistant than others.
 Generally, fabric that is rugged and tightly woven such as cotton duck canvas will be more burr resistant than say a more delicate fabric such as silk which tends to snag and pull more easily.

 1) How do you remove nettles from clothes?